clarinsi/STARK/advanced.md

 ### `--cpu_cores`
 **Value:** _\<integer number\>_

-By default, STARK uses all available processors except one.
+By default, STARK uses a single processor to execute.
 The optional `--cpu_core` parameter allows the users to define a specific number of processors to be used in the process, for example to boost the tool's performance by running it on all available CPU cores.

 ### `--greedy_counter`
 **Values:** _yes, no_